bachi55/MassBank-statistics/AAFC/README.md

 Output: 149

-If we want to distiguish also with respect to the ionization mode, we can modify the "cut"
+If we want to distinguish also with respect to the ionization mode, we can modify the "cut"
 command: ```cut -d';' -f1,6```